Mourning warbler: Distribution and habitat

 During the breeding season, mourning warblers prefer second growth clearings.
 This habitat is made up of thickets, semi-open areas with dense shrubs, dead fallen trees and covered canopies.
 Second growth clearings are caused by human activities such as mining, logging, and agriculture.
 They can also be caused by natural occurrences such as storms, natural fires or insect outbreaks.
 In the Appalachians and northernmost parts of their range, they are known to seek out habitat at higher elevations.
 The clearings are usually occupied after 1–2 years of regeneration, though some Mourning warblers have been captured in areas 3–6 years after logging.
 After 7 years or so, the habitat becomes too overgrown for breeding mourning warblers.

-Even though they often occupy similar habitat to their breeding habitat in the, they winter are not necessarily related.
-They have been known to occupy scrublands, dry woods, coasts and urban areas outside of their breeding season which contrasts with their breeding season preferences.
+While they often occupy similar habitat to their breeding habitat in the winter, they have also been known to occupy scrublands, dry woods, coasts and urban areas outside of their breeding season which contrasts with their breeding season preferences.